Trinity-SYT-SECURITY/NASA_2025_ALL/README.md

 ## 🚀 Project Overview

 **Exoplanet AI Discovery Platform** is a revolutionary AI-driven 3D visualization platform that combines machine learning, space exploration, and immersive user experiences.
-The platform utilizes NASA's Kepler Space Telescope data to train advanced AI models for identifying and classifying exoplanets, then visualizes them in a spectacular 3D cosmic environment.
+The platform utilizes NASA's Kepler Space Telescope data to train AI models for identifying and classifying exoplanets, then visualizes them in a spectacular 3D cosmic environment.

 ### 🌟 Key Features